Illinois Sportsbooks & IL Sports Betting

 Notre Dame Fighting Irish Men's Basketball

-Notre Dame is the local "home" team to many in Chicagoland, even though the Irish play there home games in the Purcell Pavilion at the Edmund P. Joyce Center in South Bend, Indiana.
+Notre Dame is the local "home" team to many in Chicagoland, even though the Irish play their home games in the Purcell Pavilion at the Edmund P. Joyce Center in South Bend, Indiana.
 Notre Dame plays in the Atlantic Coast Conference (ACC) in basketball and has appeared in the NCAA Tournament times, top 10 all-time and most for any team without appearing in a championship game, with a lone Final Four bid in 1978.
 The Fighting Irish have been led by coach Mike Brey every year this century.

 Notre Dame Fighting Irish Women's Basketball